Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 The relevant control:

-Under Rev5 Balance MAS, inventory defines the assessment scope.
-Assets outside the boundary need justification for exclusion.
-MAS-CSO-IIR (MUST) requires identifying all information resources that handle federal customer data.
+Under MAS, inventory defines the assessment scope.
+MAS-CSO-IIR (MUST) requires identifying all information resources likely to handle federal customer data, or likely to impact the confidentiality, integrity, or availability of that data.
 At its core, this is an inventory exercise.

 Scan correlation is testable.
 Vulnerability scanners have to cover every inventoried asset.
 Gaps between inventory and scan coverage are audit findings.
 If the inventory lists 80 servers and the vulnerability scanner covered 72, the assessor will ask about the other 8.
 Every time.

-• Monthly inventory updates with timestamps showing the cadence is met
+• Inventory updates on the cadence documented in the Security Decision Record, with timestamps showing the cadence is met

 • Scan coverage that matches the inventory exactly

-• Full metadata on every asset: owner, FIPS categorization, federal data handling role, location, function
+• Full metadata on every asset: owner, security category, federal data handling role, location, function

-• Boundary alignment between the inventory and the SSP authorization boundary description
+• Boundary alignment between the inventory and the assessment scope described in the Certification Package

 • Evidence that new resources are added to inventory as part of the provisioning process

-A spreadsheet updated quarterly fails both the monthly cadence and the coverage test.
+A spreadsheet updated quarterly fails the coverage test and cannot support monthly machine-based verification.
 Even if the data is correct at the quarterly update, it drifts for three months until the next one.

 What FedRAMP 20x requires